The Undertones: Positive Touch (1981–1982)

 Positive Touch was released in May 1981.
 This third album peaked at number 17 in the UK charts—remaining in the Top 40 for a total of four weeks.
 The album also received favourable reviews from several music critics and was listed by NME as one of the best albums to be released in 1981, although neither the album nor either of the singles released were as successful as any of the material released the previous year.

 Following the conclusion of their 'Positive Touch tour' in June 1981, the Undertones released their second single of 1981, "Julie Ocean".
 The single – an extended recording of the 90-second album version – was produced by Hugh Jones and Dave Balfe.

-On 29 September 1981, the Undertones embarked on their biggest tour of Continental Europe, which lasted until 20 October 1981 and saw the band perform a total of 19 concerts in six countries.
+On 29 September 1981, the Undertones embarked on their biggest tour of continental Europe, which lasted until 20 October 1981 and saw the band perform a total of 19 concerts in six countries.

 1982 saw a lull in activity from the Undertones, who only performed live on a total of five occasions throughout the entire year.
 Two of these gigs were held in England, with three further live appearances held in the United States in August.
 Much of the time the band spent together was devoted towards writing and recording songs for their next LP in their 8-track demo studio.
 Damian O'Neill, the Undertones' lead guitarist, later admitted: "We (had) definitely lost a bit of the spark.
 I don't know but I tend to think some of us got too complacent sitting in our homes in Derry."
 The Undertones released two studio singles, "Beautiful Friend" and "The Love Parade", in February and October; both of these singles failed to make an impact upon the UK charts.

 The Sin of Pride (1983)

 In March 1983, the Undertones released their fourth album, The Sin of Pride.
 This album, which drew inspiration from both soul and Motown, was produced by Mike Hedges, who had replaced Roger Bechirian as the Undertones' producer following the 1981 release of Positive Touch.
 Feargal Sharkey is known to have stated he had worked harder upon this album than at any point in his singing career to date, and that he considers this album the finest the Undertones ever produced.
 The Sin of Pride was met with critical acclaim upon release, and the Undertones performed several gigs in both Scotland and England to promote the release of this album; it reached number 43 in the UK chart.

-The Undertones released two further studio singles in 1983; their first single, "Got To Have You Back"—which was inspired by both ABC and Smokey Robinson—was released in February and their second single, "Chain of Love", was released in May.
+The Undertones released two further studio singles in 1983; their first single, "Got To Have You Back"—an Isley Brothers cover which was inspired by both ABC and Smokey Robinson—was released in February and their second single, "Chain of Love", was released in May.
 Both failed to make any major impact on the UK chart.